-We haven’t been everywhere, yet (although it’s on our list)… But we have been to over 40 countries over the course of 6 years and we’ve been able to check quite a few adventures off our our massive combined bucket list (plus a few extras).
-So we’ve compiled a list of our 10 most epic and awe-inspiring bucket list adventures that you should most definitely add to yours if you haven’t already!
+We haven’t been everywhere… yet.
+But we have been to over 50 countries over the course of 7 years and we’ve been able to check quite a few adventures off our our massive combined bucket list (plus a few extras).
+So we’ve compiled a list of our 10 most epic and awe-inspiring around-the-world bucket list adventures that you should most definitely add to yours if you haven’t already!

 Bagan is an ancient city located in the Mandalay region of Myanmar (the country formally known as Burma).
 Bagan is home to the remains of over 2,000 surviving temples and pagodas although during the height of the kingdom between the 11th and 13th centuries, it was estimated that there were over 10,000 in the region.